hbaptiste/linker/README.md

 have to wait for that function to allow it to move to the next function in the queue.
 That's what the call to $linker.next does!

-If you are asking yourself again where does the *next* method come from; ask no more, buzzword coming through :
+If you are asking yourself again where does the *next* method comes from; ask no more, buzzword coming through :
 Dependency Injection!

 In other words, the linker knows how to call the **adder()** function with the right parameter.